Quantum simulation of indefinite causal order induced quantum refrigeration

-with the corresponding probability $p_{\pm}=\frac{1}{2}\mathrm{Tr}\left[T\pm T\rho T\right]$.
-We note that the temperature of output system state could be different from the thermal state $T$, with the temperature depending on the measurement outcome in $\left|\pm\right\rangle _{c}$ basis and initial system state $\rho$.
-This intriguing phenomenon suggests that the ICO can either extract heat from or dump heat into the reservior.
-Hence ICO is potentially useful for realizing thermodynamic tasks, such as refrigerating or cooling the input system.
+with probability $p_{\pm}=\frac{1}{2}\mathrm{Tr}\left[T\pm T\rho T\right]$.
+Noting that the temperature of output system state could be different from the thermal state $T$.
+This intriguing phenomenon suggests that the ICO can either extract heat from or dump heat into the reservoir.